Don’t let a little Ballarat rain dampen your spirits!

 Visit a day spa

-Put some “me time” at the top of your to-do list this winter and leave life’s stresses at the door of one of Ballarat’s blissful day spas.
+Put some “me time” at the top of your to-do list and leave life’s stresses at the door.

-Wind down after a morning of shopping with a facial at Elysium Day Spa or escape for a few hours on one of Ballarat’s Sanctuary Day Spa’s award-winning spa journeys.
+Wind down after a morning of shopping with one of Ballarat's Sanctuary Day Spa’s award-winning spa journeys.

 Sip on whisky, reds and mulled wine

-With its cool combination of live jazz, bottle shop and rooftop bar, Ellington’s Wine Bar is Ballarat’s go-to to discover wines from a carefully curated selection of local and international varieties.
+With its cool combination of live jazz, bottle shop and rooftop bar, Ellington’s Wine Bar is Ballarat’s go-to spot to discover wines from a carefully-curated selection of local and international varieties.

-Right next door you can take your pick from more than 150 different craft beers at the freshly-minted Midtown Cellars & Bar.
+Right next door, take your pick from more than 150 different craft beers at Midtown Cellars & Bar.

-There’s something nostalgic about walking into an old pub, shrugging off your raindrop-covered jacket and sitting down for a good hearty pub meal that you just can’t get anywhere else.
+There’s something nostalgic about walking into a pub, shrugging off your rain-covered jacket and sitting down for a good hearty meal that you just can’t get anywhere else.

-Well, you’re in luck because Ballarat knows good pubs.
+Well, you’re in luck here because Ballarat knows good pubs.

-The ol’ fashioned pub has been at the heart of the city since the gold rush, when more than 500 pubs operated across the goldfields.
+The old fashioned pub has been at the heart of the city since the gold rush, when more than 500 pubs operated across the goldfields.

 Today, many of those same pubs still operate after having been tastefully restored.